 According to art.
 17 of the Banking and Credit System Supervision Act, the CBS has the authority to place the credit institution under undisclosed custody.
 This may happen when the CBS is of the opinion that the credit institution neglects to act on a directive of the CBS including AML/CFT guidelines.
 The CBS may appoint a person upon whose instructions the credit institution must perform their tasks, according to the directives of the CBS.
 In the new article 22 of the MOT Act the CBS has been appointed as the AML supervisory authority of financial service providers.
 Under this article the CBS is authorised to give directives to the service providers that fall under its supervision for the purpose of facilitating compliance with the MOT Act.
 This article also enables the supervisory authority i.c the CBS to impose a maximum fine of SRD 1 million for each contravention on a service provider that doesnot comply, or does not comply on time, with the obligations laid down in the aforementioned directives of the CBS.
-According to article 1B of the Act Penalization of Legal Entities of September 5, 2002, regarding detailed amendments to the criminal codeinconnection with the adoption of general provisions on the criminal liability of legal persons, sanctions for AML/CFT violations can be applied to directors, senior management and financial institutions.
+According to article 1B of the Act Penalization of Legal Entities of September 5, 2002, regarding detailed amendments to the criminal codeinconnectionwiththe adoption of generalprovisionsonthecriminalliabilit yof legal persons, sanctions for AML/CFT violations can be applied to directors, senior management and financial institutions.
 18. Shell banks PC Measures to prevent the establishment of shell banks and to prevent financial institutions to enter into or continue a correspondent banking relationship with shell banks are not sufficiently explicit.
-There is no specific enforceable obligation that requires financial institutions to satisfy themselves that i.
-Suriname should review its laws, regulations, and procedures and implement a specific requirement that covers in a formal way, the prohibition on the establishment or continued operation with shell banks. i.
+There is no specific enforceable obligation that requires financial institutions to satisfy themselves that respondent financial institutions in a foreign country do not permit their accounts to be used by shell banks i.
+Suriname should review its laws, regulations, and procedures and implement a specific requirement that covers in a formal way, the prohibition on the establishment or continued operation with shell banks.
+There should a specific enforceable obligation on financial institutions to reassure themselves that a respondent financial institution in a foreign country does not permit its accounts to be used by shell banks. i.
 Legislation amending the WID Act, art.
 1 and 14, prohibits financial institutions to enter into a correspondent bank relation or to establish relations with shell banks.
-In line with the Suriname ICRG/CFATF Action Plan for 2012, this legislation was adopted by Parliament on the 17 th of July 2012 and entered into force on the 9 th of August 2012.
+In line with the Suriname ICRG/CFATF Action Plan for 2012, this legislation was adopted by Parliament on the 17 th of July 2012 and entered into force on the 9 th of August 2012. ii.
+Based on art.
+14 sub.2of the WID Act financial institutions should also ensure that their foreign correspondent relations do not have accounts with, or facilitate shell banks.
+The CBS has issued in April 2012, new AML/CTF regulations for the financial sector in line with the recommendations of the MER with regard to prohibiting financial institutions to have correspondent bank relationships with shell banks.